What is vitamin C and what does it do?

 Age-related macular degeneration (AMD) and cataracts

 AMD and cataracts are two of the leading causes of vision loss in older people.
 Researchers do not believe that vitamin C and other antioxidants affect the risk of getting AMD.
-However, research suggests that vitamin C combined with other nutrients might help keep early AMD from worsening into advanced AMD.
+However, research suggests that vitamin C combined with other nutrients might help slow AMD progression.

 The relationship between vitamin C and cataract formation is unclear.
 Some studies show that people who get more vitamin C from foods have a lower risk of getting cataracts.
 But further research is needed to clarify this association and to determine whether vitamin C supplements affect the risk of getting cataracts.